-Monday starts 2018’s first NO SUGAR CHALLENGE.
-The challenge is 25 days long starting Monday April 9th through Thursday May 3rd (Port Land Grille Social)
+April 2019 starts our NO SUGAR CHALLENGE.
+The challenge is 30 days long starting Monday April 1st through April 30th.

 Many of us are not aware what has added sugar in it and what is just simply natural.
 Depending on your habits this may be harder for some than others, but we would categorize it as more of an awareness challenge.
 Remember, you only really taste something for a few minutes if that, so pick and choose whether something is just a craving or if it is really satisfying you nutritionally.

 We want to make the rules as black and white as possible.
 Read the rules and then read the effects of excessive sugar on the body.
 Let us know if you have any questions.

 Sugars – Avoid all added sugars for this challenge.
 Sugar is also named differently on labels, if you are uncertain about an ingredient, google search it.
 If “NUTRITION FACTS” have a certain amount of grams of sugar in it, look at what the sugar source is.
 For example if it is apple sauce, you are fine, but if it is from Fructose, it is now allowed.

 Substitute Sugars – Avoid all substitute sugars, (with the exception of Stevia).
 While it’s not a sugar, the idea of the challenge is not only to get sugar out of your diet, but also to get you away from the need for something sweet.
 Key word is the NEED, Sugar is like a drug and it will cause you to crave.
 You can still eat sugar foods without having to have them due to intense cravings.

 Spices – be sure you check spices, many times spices have sugar in them

 Honey and Maple Syrup: This is allowed only if it is raw honey or raw maple syrup.
 Some products have added sugar in them, be sure you read your labels.
 As stated above, if you are on a specific meal plan that has honey and maple syrup eliminated, then you can use Stevia.